yashmadan123/MCW-Enterprise-class-networking/Hands-on lab/HOL step-by-step - Enterprise-class networking in Azure.md

     -  Subnet address range: **10.7.0.0/29**

-1. Leave the other options as default for now.
+3. Leave the other options as default for now.

-1. Upon completion, it should look like the following screenshot.
+4. Upon completion, it should look like the following screenshot.
 Validate the information is correct, and select **Create**.

     ![The create virtual network dialog is displayed.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image26.png "Create virtual network")

-1. Monitor the deployment status by selecting **Notifications Bell** at the top of the portal.
+5. Monitor the deployment status by selecting **Notifications Bell** at the top of the portal.
 In a minute or so, you should see a confirmation of the successful deployment.
 Select **Go to Resource**.

 ### Task 2: Configure subnets

-1. Go to the WGVNetRG1 Group, and select **WGVNet1 Virtual Network** blade, and select **Subnets**.
+1. Go to the WGVNetRG1 Group, and select **WGVNet1 Virtual Network** blade if you're not there already, and select **Subnets**.

     ![In the Virtual Network blade, under Settings, Subnets is selected.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image28.png "Virtual Network blade")

-1. In the **Subnets** blade select **+Subnet**.
+2. In the **Subnets** blade select **+Subnet**.

     ![In the Subnets blade, the add Subnet button is selected.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image29.png "Subnets blade")

-1. On the **Add subnet** blade, enter the following information:
+3. On the **Add subnet** blade, enter the following information:

     -  Name: **Management**